uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Note: where a business resubmits an annual summary update, previous figures that have been submitted must be sent again as well as any additional information.
 A zero or empty filed will overwrite previously provided information.
 The software will have to use the trigger a calculation endpoint and follow the same process.

+### Key points for changing previously submitted updates

+* changes to periodic updates - the update period you are trying to change must match the original update period exactly or it will be rejected
+* changes to annual updates - all figures previously supplied must be provided again, a zero or a null will overwrite any previously submitted information

 ## Finalise business income End of Period Statement (EOPS)